Dawn Cove Abbey

-Appropriate Guilt: taking ownership of our actions.
-This is where we accept
+Inappropriate Guilt: taking-on ownership of someone else's actions.
+This is where we are left

 There are different reasons why we feel guilty.

-We feel guilty (appropriately) when we have done something that violates one of our own ethical or moral
+We feel guilty (appropriately) when we have done something that violates one of our own (or

 beliefs into who we are: we accepted them without actually thinking about them.
 Our families—

 parents, grandparents, and siblings—along with school, friends, and other life experiences, all

 contributed to this process.
 Because of that complex history, we may not be aware exactly how we

 come to believe a particular act is right or wrong: it’s unconscious – and can be very harmful to us.